richford/afq-insight-paper/README.md

 ## Data

-To download the source data, type
+To download the source data for the ALS and WH datasets mentioned in the paper, type
 ```bash
 make data
 ```

+The other datasets require data usage agreements and so cannot be shared via this repository.